This post is sponsored by Mayonesa but the content and opinions expressed here are my own.

 What Are Esquites?

 You may be asking at this point, what are esquites?
 Well, they are a delicious Mexican street food that uses corn kernels as the principal ingredient.
-It gets its flavor from the broth that it is prepared in as well as the accompaniments which consist of butter, crema, lime, and chile powder.
+Some versions adds additional flavor by using a broth as well as the accompaniments which include mayonesa, lime, cotija cheese, and chili powder.

 How Do You Make Esquites?

 Like I mentioned above, the way you make esquites depends on the Mexican state where you are located and the ingredients that you have available.
-One of the important ingredients is called “epazote”, which is a fresh herb that creates great flavors when you boil it.
+In some versions, one of the important ingredients is called “epazote”, which is a fresh herb that creates great flavors when you boil it.
 It is easy to find all over Mexico, but in the United States you may have to look a little bit harder.
 You can buy them online here though.

 In Mexico we say “a falta de pan tortillas”, or “if you don’t have bread, use tortillas”, which means that if you are missing something you need find something similar to replace it.
-In this case, if you can’t find the epazote, you can use some other herb such as bay leaves.
+For example, this recipe from McCormick does not use epazote, but it has other ingredients that maintain an authentic flavor

 The most common way to serve esquites is in disposable cups and something about that just makes them irresistible.

 Esquites are best eaten hot, but you can eat them cold as well.
-They can also be dry (removing the broth).
 It all depends on what you like.
 Regardless of how you eat them, I am sure that you will love it!

 Let me know in the comments below.